top of page

 Again, it's not a firm conclusion, a singular idea of What They Should Have Done, Who They Should Have Cast.
 It's my attempt to engage with thought and imagination with the text in a way I felt that the series just frequently failed to demonstrate.

-And that rounds out our nine illustrations which I hope, between them build up a cohesive and interesting sense of an approach to telling this story.
+And that rounds out our nine illustrations which I hope, between them, build up a cohesive and interesting sense of an approach to telling this story.
 For anyone who has read all the way through, thank you, I certainly appreciate the interest and I'd love to hear your thoughts!

 bottom of page